-What Does an HVAC Technician Do?
+What Does an HVAC Technician Do: Roles & Responsibilities

 Where Do HVAC Technicians Work?

-You can even look for jobs in construction or industrial HVAC if that suits you better.
-While residential and commercial HVAC technicians may move to different locations for work, some are stationed at a particular company as a permanent member of the staff.
+You’ll find HVAC technicians just about everywhere.
+HVAC technicians can work in many environments, from driving to various residences to working on-site at a hospital or airport.
+You can even look for construction or industrial HVAC jobs if that better suits you.
+While residential and commercial HVAC technicians may move to different locations for work, some are permanent staff members at a particular company.

 How Do You Become an HVAC Technician?